API Reference¶

 ¶

-Load FFTW wisdom from cache file if parameters match.
+Load accumulated FFTW wisdom from cache file.

 Returns: